 The Investors' Club, a student group in the Alberta School of Business, is designed to educate its members in the areas of investment and financial management.
 The club is open to students of all faculties, whether they are seasoned or novice investors.
 The club runs a mock stock market, sponsors guest speakers and career forums, and coordinates student applications for the Canadian Securities Course.
 Their faculty advisor is a member of the FSA Department.

 The Program for Research and Investment Management Excellence (PRIME) teaches business students about investments and investment strategies through active management of a real investment portfolio which is sponsored by the Alberta School of Business at the University of Alberta and the Edmonton Society of Financial Analysts.
 Collectively, PRIME's sponsors have contributed over $550,000.
 The program requires a two-year commitment by students during their third and fourth years of University.
-During their third year, PRIME students serve as analysts and must enroll in Finance 412 (Investment Principles) and Finance 416 (Advanced Portfolio Management).
+During their third year, PRIME students serve as analysts and must enrol in Finance 412 (Investment Principles) and Finance 416 (Advanced Portfolio Management).
 Analysts also participate in a mentoring program, where they are assigned to a practicing Chartered Financial Analyst.
 These mentors provide (1) access to additional investment information services, such as Bloomberg and First Call earnings estimates, and (2) seminars for PRIME students on topics such as industry, sector and firm analysis, and overall portfolio management.
 Additionally, analysts have a support role in the portfolio management decisions of the fourth year students who manage the PRIME Fund.
-During their fourth year, portfolio managers enroll in Finance 436 (Investment Management) in which they obtain course credit for the experience of managing the PRIME Fund.
+During their fourth year, portfolio managers enrol in Finance 436 (Investment Management) in which they obtain course credit for the experience of managing the PRIME Fund.
 In making asset acquisition and divestiture decisions within the institutional framework of the fund, managers interact extensively with each other, the faculty advisor and mentors.
 Finance 436 draws on and unifies the investment management skills and portfolio theory that are developed in Finance 412 and Finance 416.
 Additionally, students learn about the differences between institutional and personal investment decisions, the mechanics of trading, the different providers of trading services, and cash management.